NxPKG/khulnasoft-docs/content/kv/api/write-key-value-pairs.md

 The bulk API can accept up to 10,000 KV pairs at once.

 A `key` and a `value` are required for each KV pair.
 The entire request size must be less than 100 megabytes.
-As of January 2022, Cloudflare does not support bulk writes from within a Worker.
+As of January 2022, Khulnasoft does not support bulk writes from within a Worker.

 ## Expiring keys